HSRLCLab/SmartFactory_Box-Sortic/README.md

 All functions and files are documented on the [GitHub-Page with Doxygen](https://lmazzole.github.io/SmartFactory_MQTTCommunication/).
 The documentation includes also the [MQTTCommunication](<https://github.com/LMazzole/SmartFactory_MQTTCommunication>)-Files.

-It is important to mention that all functions are non-blocking and as short as possible so no other process slow down.
+It is important to mention that all functions are non-blocking and as short as possible so no other process starves.
 This way a degree of parallelism can be achieved.

 ### Dependency Graph